In Exercises 6–10, use the following results from tests of an exp... | Channels for Pearson+

 1

-Step 1: Begin by identifying the total number of subjects in the experiment.
-Add all the values in the table: 14 (Developed Flu, Vaccine Treatment) + 1056 (Did Not Develop Flu, Vaccine Treatment) + 95 (Developed Flu, Placebo) + 437 (Did Not Develop Flu, Placebo).
+Step 1: Identify the total number of subjects in the experiment.
+Add all the values in the table: 14 (Vaccine Treatment, Developed Flu) + 1056 (Vaccine Treatment, Did Not Develop Flu) + 95 (Placebo, Developed Flu) + 437 (Placebo, Did Not Develop Flu).

-Step 2: Calculate the total number of subjects who developed flu.
-Add the values from the 'Developed Flu' column: 14 (Vaccine Treatment) + 95 (Placebo).
+Step 2: Focus on the specific group mentioned in the problem: subjects who had the vaccine treatment and developed flu.
+From the table, this corresponds to the value 14.

-Step 4: Express the probability as a decimal.
-Ensure the division result is rounded appropriately if necessary.
+Step 4: Express the probability in decimal form.
+Ensure the division result is converted to a decimal.

-Step 5: Interpret the result.
-The probability represents the likelihood of randomly selecting a subject who developed flu from the entire group of 1602 subjects.
+Step 5: Verify the calculation by double-checking the values from the table and ensuring the probability is correctly expressed in decimal form.

 Verified video answer for a similar problem: